coldclimate/thesocietymanifesto/the-dog-food-manifesto.md

 ## Quarterly drug testing

 Randomised hair and urine drugs testing to be undertaken at least four times a year.
 Those who make our drugs laws should be upheld by those laws.

+# Who has pledged so far?

+Nobody yet, but as MPs and candidates do, I'll list them here.
+To pledge they need to link to this website from their own.